-- Shag Lagoon Bird Hide: This small lagoon is susceptible to water level variation, but can be a great spot for waterbirds including Latham's Snipe, and various visitors passing through as well as some locals.
-Always worth checking it is found on the Northern side of Heddles Road. - Yellow Rock Bush and Beach Walk to Coopers Bluff: This is a gorgeous walk and includes opportunities to see bush, water and shorebirds.
-Sea Eagles are often observed here and it is home to a good number of King Island Black Currawong (Ki subspecies vulnerable).
-A short walk through the bush along the side of the Yellow Rock River provides opportunities to see small bush-birds such as KI Suburb Fairy Wren(Ki subspecies) KI Tasmanian Thornbill (KI subspecies) and waterbirds such as Black Swan and Musk Duck.
+Shag Lagoon Bird Hide:

+This small lagoon is very susceptible to water level variation, but can be a great spot for waterbirds including Latham's Snipe, and various visitors passing through as well as some locals.
+Always worth checking it is found on the Northern side of Heddles Road.

+Yellow Rock Bush and Beach Walk to Coopers Bluff:

+This is a gorgeous walk and includes opportunities to see bush, water and shorebirds.
+Sea Eagles are often observed here and it is home to a good number of King Island Black Currawong (Ki subspecies - vulnerable).
+A short walk through the bush along the side of the Yellow Rock River provides opportunities to see small bushbirds such as KI Superb Fairy Wren (KI subspecies) KI Tasmanian Thornbill (KI subspecies) and waterbirds such as Black Swan and Musk Duck.
 The track leads over sand dunes and heathland onto a long Sandy Beach.
 Fairy Terns quite often set up a breeding colony on the edge of the Dunes near here, so be aware and keep well clear of any colony.
-If you are swooped you know they are nesting or have young, so take great care and move away..
+If you are swooped you know they are nesting or have young, so take great care and move away.
 Fairy Terns are listed as Vulnerable and ideally you should keep at least 50 yards away from any nesting colony.
 Heading south along the beach, - you may have a shallow wade across the river at this point especially in the winter/spring when water levels are higher - walk, past the wreck of the Shannon to Coopers Bluff.
 This area is now changing as a result of Sea Level Rise.
-It used to be a perfect beach-nesting bird site in the higher dry sand, however while this is not always so these days, it is still worth checking for birds such as Hooded and Red-capped Plover, Black and Pied Oystercatcher, Bar-tailed Godwits, Sanderlings, Red-necked Stints, Pacific Golden Plover and other birds of the shore.
+It used to be a perfect beach-nesting bird site in the higher dry sand, however while this is not always so these days, it is still worth checking for birds such as Hooded and Red-capped Plover, Black and Pied Ovstercatcher, Bartailed Godwits, Sanderlings, Red-necked Stints, Pacific Golden Plover and other birds of the shore.
 Park in the car park at the end of North Yellow Rock Road and walk from there.
-About 2 km each way. - The Springs and Lake Flannigan: We are now back at the northern end of the island.
-The Springs Road heads to the west from Cape Wickham Road.
-Travelling over farmland you arrive at the southern end of Lake Flannigan.
-Just as the road heads up another hill you will see a short track to the right where you can park and take a walk along the lake edge.
-A great spot for observing lots of waterbirds as well as bush-birds in the mature Leptospernum and Melaleuca forest that runs along its edge.
-Further along the road there is an interesting historical memorial to early settlers on the left and more open but unfarmed land and sand dune scrub.
-Many bush and scrubland birds can be seen here.
-Finally you come to a round-about where you look out into the Southern Ocean, Christmas and New Year Islands.
-The northern end of Phogues Bay a very long sandy and good surfing beach is on the southern side and rocky foreshore on the northern.
-Birds found here include beach-nesting birds as well as your migratory waders, seabirds and Sea Eagles.
+It's about 2 km each way to the Bluff.